-Official OpenVPN Connect Client in Access Server
+OpenVPN Connect with your Access Server

-The simplest one, and the one that comes with OpenVPN Access Server itself, is called OpenVPN Connect Client.
-This program is purposefully limited in its functionality in the sense that it only supports one active VPN tunnel at a time.
-Trying to connect to two different servers at the same time is a function we did not build into our official OpenVPN Connect Client.
-This was done on purpose.
-Connecting to two servers at the same time means there are two different adjustments made to the routing table on the client computer.
-It is very easy therefore to make a mistake and break connectivity or cause traffic to flow to the wrong target.
-Limiting this to one server makes this much less likely to go wrong.
-The OpenVPN Connect Client is able to remember multiple different servers, but only one can be actively connected at a time.
+OpenVPN Connect only supports one active VPN tunnel at a time.
+It was purposely designed to not support connections to two or more servers simultaneously.
+Connecting to two servers at the same time requires two different adjustments to the routing table on the client computer.
+Therefore, it is very easy to make a mistake and break connectivity or cause traffic to flow to the wrong destination.
+Limiting connections to one server ensures connectivity and traffic flow.
+OpenVPN Connect can store many profiles for different servers, but you can only actively connect to one at a time.

-Download the OpenVPN Connect Client
+OpenVPN Connect v3

-- OpenVPN Connect Client for macOS version 188.8.131.52
+- OpenVPN Connect v3 for macOS sha256sum:

 - Official release notes (change log)

-Alternative: OpenVPN open source Tunnelblick program
+Alternative OpenVPN open source client: Tunnelblick